Skip to main content

 Modular Pathway

-Students on the Modular Pathway will develop two independent year-long design studio projects, completing a highly resolved thesis while also developing a portfolio typified by breadth of enquiry.
+Students on the Modular Pathway will develop two independent year-long design studio projects, completing a highly resolved thesis while also developing a broad portfolio.

 Integrated Pathway